Your Valentine's Day Horoscope Is Here

 Be warned though as the Waning Crescent Moon in Capricorn brings an unexpected twist.
 This is due to the presence of Uranus in Taurus, which means we may push traditional celebratory rituals to the side and opt for unique ways to enjoy the festivities instead.
 The healing centaur Chiron, which is in Aries, helps us discover that the purest and best love is how we love ourselves.

 It's important to note that Mercury is in the midst of its pre-retrograde shadow, which began on February 11th.
 The planetary moonwalk commences on the 26th, twelve days after Valentine’s Day, and is plotting and sussing out the story, so beware of mishaps, missteps, unforeseen issues, travel delays, the resurrection of exes, and awkward moments.
 Hopefully, we can laugh it off and rise above it all.
-Be joyful and lean into the good vibes!
+Be joyful and lean into the good vibes, it's still summer after all!

 AdvertisementADVERTISEMENT